jesseskinner/hover/README.md

 ---

-*Q: Is Hoverboard isomorphic?
+*Q: Is Hoverboard universal?
 Can I use it on a node.js server?*

 Yes, it can work on the server.
 You can add listeners to stores, and render the page once you have everything you need from the stores.
 You should probably unsubscribe